tannhorn/ele-cost/README.md

  ```
 This will start a local server.
 Open the link in your browser (usually `http://localhost:8501`).

-- To run it on the cloud, the applet is deployed at ...
+- The cloud deployment is not active at the moment.